Takes places at the County Delegates Meeting in November and can be found on the ELCGA website.

 The Munro Organiser of the host club should either be present herself, or appoint a deputy to welcome players and caddies, and arrangements made beforehand with the visiting teams regarding coffee/sandwiches etc.

 Two players, not necessarily the same in each round, represent each club (a player may only represent one club in that year).
 Matches are 18 holes, played off scratch, with sudden death if the match is all square at the 18th.
 When two matches are taking place at a venue, the first match is that which is higher up the draw sheet.
 The honour on the tee goes to the club at the top of the draw.
 If the first match is playing slower than the one behind, they should offer to call them through.

 The match result must be submitted using the Results form as soon a possible on the day of the match.
 This is very important to allow the organiser to contact the club at the next venue.

 THIRD AND SUBSEQUENT ROUNDS

-As soon as the results of the 2nd round are known, the Organiser fixes courses for the third and subsequent rounds.
-Details of the fixtures are sent to the Lady Captains of the clubs involved and posted on the County website.
+As soon as the results of the 2nd round are known, the County Organiser fixes courses for the third and subsequent rounds.
+Details of the fixtures are sent to the Munro Organiser of the clubs involved and posted on the County website.
 The same procedure is followed after each round.

 The final is played over 36 holes, with sudden death if all square at the end of 36 holes.